icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 ### [antigen](https://github.com/zsh-users/antigen)

 **Antigen** is a small set of functions that help you easily manage your shell (https://github.com/unixorn/awesome-zsh-plugins/blob/master/ZSH) plugins, called bundles.
 The concept is pretty much the same as bundles in a typical vim+pathogen setup.
-Antigen is to ZSH, what Vundle is to vim.
+Antigen is to https://github.com/unixorn/awesome-zsh-plugins/blob/master/ZSH, what Vundle is to vim.
 Antigen can load oh-my-zsh themes and plugins and will automatically clone them for you.

 ### [ax-zsh](https://github.com/alexbarton/ax-zsh)